‘Telepresence’ robots are making virtual school feel a little more like real school

 “We had to figure something out,” she says.
 “We had feedback after the spring about what was and wasn’t working, and overwhelmingly, parents said: ‘Our kids aren’t getting any engagement.
 We need more interaction.’ ” So her school bought a Swivl robot for each of the K-8 classrooms, plus music and physical education.
 “It’s the bridge between the kids who want to be at school and the kids who want to be at home,” Silva says.

 A number of schools across the country are trying the robotic technology out for the first time, including Sheridan School in D.C.; Oakwood School in Annandale, Va.; and Stone Ridge School of the Sacred Heart in Bethesda, Md.
-Stone Ridge School invested in 80 Owls for this school year, so students in every grade — K-12 — could use the technology.
+Stone Ridge School invested in 80 Owls for this school year, so that students in every grade — K-12 — could use the technology.
 “We worry about kids at home feeling isolated,” says Connie Shaffer Mitchell, Stone Ridge’s director of marketing and communications.
 “The Owl helps them feel they are part of a community, and that’s something any independent school prides itself on.”

 There are tech challenges: The devices occasionally malfunction or need rebooting.
 A bigger hurdle for their widespread use is probably their cost.
 The devices start around $600 apiece and climb into the thousands, so they’re more commonly in use in private schools, but some public school districts are now using them, too.
 Chester County in Pennsylvania has been using Kubi and Double devices for just over three years, and it began using the Owls and Swivls this year.